MOA Translation Dubai — MOJ License #701

 MOJ Certified for Company Formation

 Your Memorandum of Association defines your company’s structure, ownership, and operations in the UAE.
-Whether opening a bank account, applying for licenses, bidding on government contracts, or working with authorities, the MOA translation must accurately reflect your company’s legal status.
+Whether opening a bank account, applying for licenses, or bidding on government contracts, the MOA translation must accurately reflect your corporate identity.
 Banks and government entities examine MOA translations closely because these documents determine who controls the company and what it can legally do.

 The Foundational Corporate Document